rebelsky/csc207c/_eboards/eboard21.md

 What's an `enum`?

 >

 ### MP5

-_There are some questions and answers at the end of the miniproject.
+_There are some new questions and answers at the end of the miniproject.

 AACCategory seems a whole lot like our AssociativeArray.
 What's different?